bot-ts/.github/profile/readme.md

 - Localhost Admin Dashboard
 - Data Caching imporovement
 - Make optional the textual command system
-- Move all advanced scripts into CLI
 - Publish the CLI as JSR package
+- Use Mintlify as documentation

 ## Why using bot.ts?